Fairmont Royal York: History

 The east wing of the Royal York was completed in 1959.

 From 1930 to 1935, a radio station operated from the hotel.
 Its call letters were CPRY (for "Canadian Pacific Royal York").
 Broadcasting from the Imperial Room, CPRY programs were heard across the country.
 On 7 September 1949, the lobby of the hotel was converted into a temporary field hospital following a fire on the cruise ship SS Noronic.
 Docked in the Toronto harbour, the disaster on the Noronic killed 118 people.

 From the 1940s to the 1990s, the hotel operated a nightclub known as the Imperial Room.
-It attracted top musicians and performers to the hotel from the 1940s to the 1990s, including Anne Murray, Buddy Rich, Count Basie, Doug Henning, Duke Ellington, Eartha Kitt, Ella Fitzgerald, Louis Armstrong, Marlene Dietrich, Pearl Bailey, Peggy Lee, Rich Little, Tina Turner, Tony Bennett, and Woody Herman.
+It attracted top musicians and performers to the hotel from the 1940s to the 1990s, including Anne Murray, Buddy Rich, Count Basie, Doug Henning, Duke Ellington, Eartha Kitt, Ella Fitzgerald, Louis Armstrong, Marlene Dietrich, Pearl Bailey, Peggy Lee, Liza Minnelli, Rich Little, Tina Turner, Tony Bennett, and Woody Herman.
 The Imperial Room was also where Jim Carrey made his comedic stage debut.
 The nightclub was later converted to an event space.

 The Royal York became a centre of political controversy during the 1955 Toronto municipal election, when it was revealed that the incumbent mayor, Allan A. Lamport, had spent taxpayers' money maintaining a private suite at the hotel for private meetings and cocktail parties.
 Work to enlarge the hotel with a new east wing commenced in 1957 and was completed in 1959.